 The terms medical negligence and medical malpractice describe the same type of claim.
-However, the term “medical negligence” is an English/Australian term, whereas the term “medical malpractice” is an American term.
+In Australia we use the term Medical Negligence.
+In the USA the term used is Medical Malpractice.

 At the end of the day, both terms describe the same thing, that being:

-- An act or omission by a medical professional or institution that causes an injury to a patient or someone under their care, and;
+- An act or omission by healthcare providers.
+This includes doctors, nurses or midwives that causes an injury to a patient or someone under their care, and;

-- The act or omission departed from the expected medical standard.
+- The act or omission represents a departure from reasonable standards of care.

 Ways to Prove Medical Negligence

-Failure to warn is when the plaintiff alleges that the medical professional omitted relevant information about treatments and practices that has caused them harm.
+The standard of care set out above does not apply to failure to warn claims.
+Failure to warn claims arise when the plaintiff alleges that the medical professional omitted relevant information about treatments and practices that has caused them harm.
 Failure to warn includes the omission of any advice, information, or warning about a procedure or a treatment.
 A medical professional must advise patients of the risk of treatment.
-The type of information that should be given to the patient include,
+The type of information that should be given to the patient include the following;